Grand Husseini Mosque

 The Grand Husseini Mosque (المسجد الحسيني الكبير) is a Friday mosque, located in downtown Amman, Jordan.
 It is one of the oldest mosques in the city, and one of the main landmarks of the downtown area.

-Built as an Omari Mosque during the Umayyad Caliphate in the 7th century CE, it was described by Arab geographer Al-Maqdisi in the 10th century CE as located near by markets.
+It occupies the site of a former mosque building that was originally built as an Omari Mosque during the Umayyad Caliphate in the 7th century CE, which in turn was on the site of an older Byzantine basilica.
+This mosque was described by Arab geographer Al-Maqdisi in the 10th century CE as located near by markets.
 After Amman was resettled by Circassians in 1880s, the mosque's prayer hall was cleared out and its roof was reconstructed.

 The original mosque was demolished by orders of Abdullah I in 1924, and was rebuilt and renamed in honor of his father Sharif Hussein bin Ali.
 The Grand Husseini Mosque was one of the few first new buildings constructed after the 1921 establishment of the Emirate of Transjordan.
 The Raghadan Palace and a small prison were also completed around the same time.

 The mosque is one of the main landmarks of the downtown area, has a small plaza in front of it, and is located near by several markets.
 After the mosque was rebuilt in 1924, there were four additional reconstructions.
 The Grand Husseini Mosque is a gathering point for political demonstrations in Amman.